andreas-christian/Go-Db2/README.md

 ## How to execute the sample programs

+**Note:** Run the sample programs in the specified order.
+Some of the programs make changes to the database that are required later on by other programs.
+Also adjust the connect parameters in the program code and replace the password with the password of your *db2inst1* user.

 The following example shows how to execute the sample programs.
 We assume that you have downloaded and extracted the git repository in the home directory of your user.
 To run program *hello_world.go* on Linux for example, you take the following steps:
 ```
 cd ~/Go-Db2/programs